Cross-Modal Distillation for RGB-Depth Person Re-Identification: Results and Discussion

-The cross-modal distillation network is state-of-the-art for cross-modal person re-identification.
-The analysis in section \ref{sec:crossdist} showed that the high performance is feasible when transferring knowledge from depth to RGB.
-To insight into why a baseline trained in the depth modality is that superior, a analysis of deconvolutional images will be made for certain deep neural network architectures.
+In this section an explanation for the superior performance of the network trained with distillation will be given, by analyzing deconvolution images of relevant deep learning methods, which are single-modal optimization as well as the two best-performing deep learning methods.

 Figure \ref{deconv} shows deconvolution images for different networks on two images from RGB (a. and c.) and depth (b. and d.) from the BIWI RGBD-ID dataset.
 The guided backpropagation algorithm was used for visualization of the activations for the networks \cite{Springenberg2014}.
-The architectures which are shown are separate training for the single-modality task (as in section \ref{sec:singmod}), the one-stream network (presented in section \ref{sec:rgbinfratech}), and our cross-modal distillation method.
+The shown architectures are trained separately for depth and RGB, the one-stream network, as the second in the state-of-the-art Table \cite{wu2017}, and our cross-modal distillation method.

 The images show that the activations for the different networks are varying considerably.
 When optimized for the single modalities, the networks in the RGB modality are activated by features inside the torso region of a person, like the color of the same.
 The network sensing in the depth modality is activated by the outer structure of the torso.
-For the one-stream network the activation structures are not that clear.
-For the RGB modality the network is mostly activated by colors of torso and upper legs, while in the depth modality a cluttered outer structure of the torso is captured.

-For the RGB modality in the cross-modal distillation network a very different activation map can be observed (images (a) and (c)).
+For the one-stream network in the RGB modality the network is mostly activated by colors of torso and upper legs, while in the depth modality a cluttered outer structure of the torso is captured.
+For the RGB modality in the network trained with cross-modal distillation a very different activation map can be observed (images (a) and (c)).
 Instead of being activated by color features, we see that the network is mostly activated the structure of the torso for those images.
-Therefore, the knowledge from depth, which is a descriptiveness of the problem with structural details, was transferred to the RGB modality.
-This finding underlines that the transfer of knowledge between the modalities was successful.
+Therefore, the knowledge from depth, which is a description of the problem with structural details, was transferred to the RGB modality.
+This finding shows that a transfer of knowledge between the modalities can benefit neural network training.
 As the describing features for the images are similar, the task of embedding to a common feature space is facilitated.
-This explains the better performance in cross-modal person re-identification as found in section \ref{sec:compex}.
+This explains the better performance in cross-modal person re-identification as found in section 5.3.